 Entering the golden gate would lead you to another master of works of woodcarvings, 55 Window Palace.
 The palace is best known for its fifty-five beautifully engraved windows.

-Inspiring which the palace was named Pachpane Jhyale Durbar by the Shah ruler which already was in name as Nye Nyeppa Jhya Layaku.
+Inspiring which the palace was named Pachpane Jhyale Durbar by the Shah ruler who already was in name Nye Nyeppa Jhya Layaku.

 Today, the palace offers us the great wall paintings of the Malla era along with the most immeasurable wood carving of Bhaktapur Durbar Square.

 Taleju Temple of Bhaktapur Durbar Square beholds the most powerful tantric deity and is considered the holiest shrine of Bhaktapur.
 Mulchwok, where the Taleju temple lies as a bar is the most sacred place of the palace where non-Hindus are not allowed to enter.

-Even for the locals, there are some strict rules that need to be followed to enter there.
-Like taking off the shoes, prohibiting photography, not wearing leathers, and must leave each belonging like bags, right in front of the door.
+Even for the locals, some strict rules need to be followed to enter there.
+Like taking off shoes, prohibiting photography, not wearing leather, and must leave each belonging like bags, right in front of the door.

 The Mul chowk then leads to another chowk named Dribhajuchowk through a narrow dark alley.
 The Chowk has a small pond named Ajima, the Dribhaju Pokhari, or Dwinmaju Pokhari.

 Dwinmaju Pukhu, you can call a secret pond of the Bhaktapur Durbar Square since it lies within the northwest part of the palace and one must cross through the Mulchwok to reach there.
 And, not everyone is allowed to the Mulchwok.